Bowel (Colorectal) Cancer

 Tests and examinations for bowel (colorectal) cancer

-If you are diagnosed with bowel (colorectal) cancer you may also have an ultrasound scan, a CT scan or an MRI scan which provide your doctor with more detailed information about the size and position of the tumour and whether it has spread to other organs.
+If you are diagnosed with bowel (colorectal) cancer you may also have an ultrasound scan, a CT scan or an MRI scan which provides your doctor with more detailed information about the size and position of the tumour and whether it has spread to other organs.
 Detailed descriptions of these examinations are available on from Cancer Research UK and Macmillan Cancer Support.

 Most people who underwent diagnostic tests for bowel cancer found them uncomfortable or embarrassing rather than painful.
 Many were relieved to be undergoing tests because they were anxious to know the cause of their symptoms.
 Several people who faced a long wait for a test such as a colonoscopy paid to have it done privately because they feared the consequences of delaying diagnosis and treatment.
 Since 2000, the “2 week wait” system for suspected cancer referrals in the UK means all patients should be seen by a specialist within two weeks of referral if their GP suspects cancer.